sashageyoo/io_uring_research/data_structure.md

 | | | | io_eventfd_register | io_uring/eventfd.c | local variable
 | | | | io_eventfd_unregister | io_uring/eventfd.c | function parameter

+If the following row value in a column is missing, assume the value is the same with the previous row in the same column.
-Continue until all data structures documented properly
+Continue until all data structures documented properly.